-

 bitmapContains

-if the bitmap does not contain the needle element.
-[UInt8
+1if the bitmap contains the needle element.
+[UInt8]0if the bitmap does not contain the needle element.
+[UInt8]

 bitmapHasAny